 Project Activities & Methods

-The following NEAP methodologies aid in the completion of inventories of various environmental characteristics (as shown below).
+The following NEAP methodologies aid in the completion of inventories of various environmental characteristics including:

 In-person visits to locations to inventory items

 Ground-truthing of neighborhoods to update prior year’s stores and discover new food and tobacco retail locations

 Data entry of inventory

 Maintenance of inventory database

 All neighborhoods within the City of Cleveland and select inner-ring suburbs

 Team & Community Partners

 NEAP is conducted by a large, fluid group of student interns who serve as data collectors.
 NEAP is led by Drs.
 Borawski and Trapl, with implementation and analytics support from Rachel Gardenhire, MS, Stephanie Pike-Moore, PhD, Matthew Kucmanic, MA, MPH and Laura Fernandez, MPH.